-F4.
+F3.
 Delivery of Professional Development Opportunities for the Workforce (SPH and PHP)

-The school or program advances public health by addressing the professional development needs of the current public health workforce, broadly defined, based on assessment activities described in Criterion F3.
+The school or program advances public health by addressing the professional development needs of the current public health workforce, broadly defined.
 Professional development offerings can be for-credit or not-for-credit and can be one-time or sustained offerings.